Giveth/impact-graph/docs/powerBoosting.md

 We check with this cronjob expression `FILL_POWER_SNAPSHOT_BALANCE_CRONJOB_EXPRESSION` that in Staging ENV is `20 */5 * * * *`
-means every **5 min** to fill power balance , for users that they boosted a project in a snapshot but their corresponding balance at the time os snapshot is not filled.
+means every **5 min** to fill power balance , for users that boosted a project in a snapshot but their corresponding balance at the time of the snapshot is not filled.

 How we fill the balance?
 We already have filled the **blockNumber** in powerSnapshot so we call the subgraph and ask user's balance in that specific block

 #### query